Gertrude Sinha Hirsch: Return to Santiniketan

-After Sinha and Kiron settled in Santiniketan, they continued to design and carve woodblocks for many years.
-Sinha prepared her own vegetable dyes as well as using synthetic dyes, to print the woodblocks and produce highly sought-after printed textiles, wall hangings, housewares, and clothing.
+After Hirsch and Kiron settled in Santiniketan, they continued to design and carve woodblocks for many years.
+Hirsch prepared her own vegetable dyes, in addition to using synthetic dyes, to print the woodblocks and produce highly sought-after printed textiles, wall hangings, homewares, and clothing.

-In December 1950, the Delhi State Women's Section of Refugee Handicrafts organised an exhibition of handprinted textiles, which included designs that Sinha had produced during her tenure in Assam.
+In December 1950, the Delhi State Women's Section of Refugee Handicrafts organised an exhibition of hand-printed textiles which included designs Hirsch had produced during her tenure in Assam.
 The exhibition was opened by Indira Gandhi.